readytogroove/readytogroove.github.io/_posts/the-cycle/2014-01-10-chapter-8-checking-fertility-signals-how-to.md

 Once you've gathered fluid on your finger, wait a few seconds to give vaginal fluid a chance to evaporate (or pull a sample using your other hand) and then rub the cervical fluid between your finger and your thumb.
 Pay attention to what it feels like.
 Is it smooth?
 Is it sticky?
 Is it pasty or crumbly?
 Is it slippery?
 Or maybe there's nothing there except vaginal fluid!
 Next, take a look at it.
 Is it white?
 Yellow?
 Clear?
 Finally, slowly pull your finger and thumb apart.
 Is it very strecthy?
 Does it form small peaks?

+Other great ways to get a good idea of cervical fluid type is to pay close attention to the way things *feel* throughout the day: *Do I feel wet or leaky?* *Are things down there feeling humid?* Another great indication is to pay attention to how easily toilet paper glides when you wipe after using the bathroom: *Do things feel like a slip-n-slide down there?* *Is there fluid on the toilet paper after wiping?*

+Many women prefer checking fluid by swiping fingers across the vaginal opening rather than checking internally.
+Regardless of your personal preferences, checking multiple times per day is very important to get an accurate representation.
+The *way* you check is all a matter of personal preference!

 ###Identifying Your Peak Day of Cervical Fluid

 Identifying peak day may sound like a challenging undertaking if you're just starting off with charting.
 For those who are new to charting, it's always a good idea to simply observe fertility signs for at least a full cycle (or longer for those in special circumstances like perimenopause or recent cessation of hormone use) to allow individual patterns to emerge.

 Peak day, as I have mentioned, is defined as the _last day_ of slippery cervical fluid or wet vaginal sensation.
 It is not necessarily the day with the largest quantity of cervical fluid, which is a common cause for confusion.
 The day after peak day, a drying pattern will begin.
-This is why peak day can _only_ be identified on the following day.
+The peak day can _only_ be identified on the following day.
+I want to mention that not all women will experience a "dry" luteal phase.
+During the luteal phase, some women have a thicker, *drier* fluid than they experienced during the fertile window, but it may not necessarily be completely "dry".
 As with basal body temperature, it's imperative to look at the overall cervical fluid pattern rather than honing in on the individual day.
 Focusing on _changes_ in fluid from day to day will eliminate a great deal of confusion and uncertainty.

 During daily checks, it may even be helpful to snap a picture of your fingers with your phone after gathering some fluid.
 Some will find that this will make it easier to spot changes.
 As a learning tool, I have provided a full cycle of cervical fluid images in <a class="text-link" href="/the-cycle/appendix-e-visualizing-cervical-fluid-changes">Appendix E</a>.
-Each woman will find that she has a different fluid pattern, but these images will give you an idea of how cervical fluid changes throughout the course of a cycle.
+Each woman will find that she has a different fluid pattern, but these images will give you an idea of how cervical fluid can change throughout the course of a cycle.

 ##Cervical Position